-Naima (Light Ship) 2012-2015 is a light sculpture that was first installed in a remote area of the Mojave Desert in 2013.
+Naima (Light Ship) is a Light, Land and Sky Sculpture that was first installed in a remote area of the Mojave Desert in 2013.
 Consisting of a chamber of light and glass hidden inside a 1969 Santa Fe Trailer and large enough for 4 people to sit inside, Naima is an immersive environment for experiencing the cycles of light and time that exist in nature.

 Inside Naima, hundreds of handmade cast glass objects collect light from the sky.
 The interior changes as light shifts throughout the day, sunrise to sunset, or as clouds pass overhead.
 There is no electric light in Naima.
 Light enters through a transparent roof, directly connecting the piece to the sky and its' cycles of day and night, weather, and seasons.
 Naima is lit solely by the sun and moon.